 As for the dry season, it can be stifling, especially in the forest and inland areas, because of the humidity that prevails in the territory.
 However, it will be more pleasant on the coast, where the trade winds cool the atmosphere permanently.

-It is during the dry season that you will enjoy swimming the most.
-If you dream of enjoying the ocean, but also of creeks, waterfalls and other magical places inland and you wonder when to go to French Guiana to enjoy it, aim preferably for the months of August to November.
+It's during the dry season that you'll enjoy swimming the most.
+If you're dreaming of enjoying the ocean, as well as creeks, waterfalls and other magical inland spots, and you're wondering when to go to French Guiana to enjoy them, aim for the months of August to November, ideal if you're planning to travel to French Guiana with a baby.

 These water stops will make it easier for you to bear the humid heat of the Amazonian forest.
 Indeed, in the middle of its luxuriant vegetation, you will find some nuggets to bathe, as :